Srizbi botnet: Srizbi trojan

 When these files have been received, the bot will first initialize a software routine which allows it to remove files critical for revealing spam and rootkit applications.
 After this procedure is done, the trojan will then start sending out the spam message it has received from the control server.

 Incidents

 The Srizbi botnet has been the basis for several incidents which have received media coverage.
 Several of the most notable ones will be described below here.
-This is by no means a complete list of incidents, but just a list of the major ones.

 The "Ron Paul" incident

 In October 2007, several anti-spam firms noticed an unusual political spam campaign emerging.
 Unlike the usual messages about counterfeit watches, stocks, or penis enlargement, the mail contained promotional information about United States presidential candidate Ron Paul.
 The Ron Paul camp dismissed the spam as being not related to the official presidential campaign.
 A spokesman told the press: "If it is true, it could be done by a well-intentioned yet misguided supporter or someone with bad intentions trying to embarrass the campaign.
 Either way, this is independent work, and we have no connection."

 The spam was ultimately confirmed as having come from the Srizbi network.
 Through the capture of one of the control servers involved, investigators learned that the spam message had been sent to up to 160 million email addresses by as few as 3,000 bot computers.
 The spammer has only been identified by his Internet handle "nenastnyj" (Ненастный, means "rainy" or "foul", as in "rainy day, foul weather" in Russian); their real identity has not been determined.